-- Java Development Kit (JDK): For information about supported web application containers, see "JDK Version" in the Release Notes - Apache Tomcat or Jetty: For information about supported versions of JDK, see "Web Application Containers" in the Release Notes.
+- Java Development Kit (JDK): For information about supported versions of JDK, see "Java Requirements" in the Release Notes. - Apache Tomcat or Jetty: For information about supported web application containers, see "Web Application Containers" in the Release Notes.

 2.2.
 Configuring the Network